First Red Scare: Seattle General Strike

 On January 21, 1919, 35,000 shipyard workers in Seattle went on strike seeking wage increases.
 They appealed to the Seattle Central Labor Council for support from other unions and found widespread enthusiasm.
-Within two weeks, more than 100 local unions joined in a call on February 3 for general strike to begin on the morning of February 6.
+Within two weeks, more than 100 local unions joined in a call on February 3 for a general strike to begin on the morning of February 6.
 The 60,000 total strikers paralyzed the city's normal activities, like streetcar service, schools, and ordinary commerce, while their General Strike Committee maintained order and provided essential services, like trash collection and milk deliveries.

-Even before the strike began, the press begged the unions to reconsider.
+Even before the strike began, the press tried to persuade the unions to reconsider.
 In part they were frightened by some of labor's rhetoric, like the labor newspaper editorial that proclaimed: "We are undertaking the most tremendous move ever made by labor in this country ...
 We are starting on a road that leads – NO ONE KNOWS WHERE!"
 Daily newspapers saw the general strike as a foreign import: "This is America – not Russia," one said when denouncing the general strike.
 The non-striking part of Seattle's population imagined the worst and stocked up on food.
 Hardware stores sold their stock of guns.

 Seattle Mayor Ole Hanson announced that he had 1500 police and 1500 federal troops on hand to put down any disturbances.
 He personally oversaw their deployment throughout the city.
 "The time has come", he said, "for the people in Seattle to show their Americanism ...
 The anarchists in this community shall not rule its affairs."
 He promised to use them to replace striking workers, but never carried out that threat.